Icod de los Vinos or Icod of the Wine is a 95.9 square km big

 Indeed, Calle San Sebastian connects Plaza Lorenzo Cáceres the one with the Kiosko and Plaza de la Pila with the town hall, post office and more on its way.
 In the middle of this commercial street is a pedestrian alley called Paseo de Suceso.
 It's a shortcut option to walk to the Dragon tree parking grounds.

-The beauty of it all is that everything seems to be in one small hub.
+The beauty of it all is that everything seems to be in one small hub of the old quarters.
 Even the museums Museo de Mariposas and Museo del Guanche with its life size figures are very close.
 Find the latter in the shopping mall C.C.La Magalona.
 A Mercadona Supermarket is in in Calle Hercules.
 Indeed, it makes it a joy of an easy task to explore this historic wine town district.